danielle-sackstein/twitter-median-length/README.md

 The application works in the following way:

-At first a request from the client is fired, the rest controller then forwards the given query to the TwitterService, which communicates with the Twitter API, and then calculates the median length of the last tweets received.
+At first a request from the client is fired, the rest controller then forwards the given query to the TwitterService, which communicates with the Twitter API, and then calculates the median length of the last tweets received with the term provided.

 #### Experience